lindslev/two-bucket/README.md

 # Two Bucket Problem

-Given two buckets of different size, write a program to demonstrate how to measure an exact number of liters by strategically transferring water between the buckets.
+Given two buckets of different size, write a program to demonstrate how to measure an exact number of liters by strategically transferring liters of fluid between the buckets.

 Since this mathematical problem is fairly subject to interpretation / individual approach, the tests have been written specifically to expect one overarching solution.

 To help, the tests provide you with which bucket to fill first.
+That means, when starting with the larger bucket full, you are NOT allowed at any point to have the smaller bucket full and the larger bucket empty (aka, the opposite starting point); that would defeat the purpose of comparing both approaches!

 Your program will take as input:
 - the size of bucket one, passed as a Number